100R

 a giant beet from the farmers market

-There are often otters on the docks, they are very cute, but they like to shit on dock lines and if you have a swim grid, they will occupy it in your absence.
-Lacking a swim grid, we did not mind them.
-During the day we could hear them swimming around the boat.
+There are often otters on the docks, they are very cute, but they like to defecate on dock lines.
+If you have a swim grid, they will occupy it in your absence.
+They know when you are gone, and will not miss an opportunity to visit your cockpit or your dinghy.

 otter family on the docks